 13. Vendors who send for sale by auction any goods that are an asset of their business must inform the auctioneers if they are registered for VAT purposes and, if so, the registration number must be given.

 14. Bids are accepted on the understanding that a 20% buying premium will be added to the purchase price and the Auctioneers are NOT responsible for any bids submitted which may inadvertently include this 20% buying premium.
 The buying premium is subject to VAT at the current rate.
 Live on-line bidding by the-saleroom.com and invaluable will incur an extra 3% +VAT to this standard charge of 20% +VAT

 15. Wallis & Wallis reserve the right, if necessary, to delay payment to the Vendors, pending receipt of moneys to complete overseas and home transactions.

-16. Both commission and on-line bids through the-saleroom.com attract a charge of 3% in addition to the Wallis & Wallis buyer’s premium of 20%.
+16. Both commission and on-line bids through the-saleroom.com and/or invaluable attract a charge of 3% in addition to the Wallis & Wallis buyer’s premium of 20%.
 Including VAT, all bids placed through them will therefore attract a total charge of 27.6% on the hammer price.
-Both commission and on-line bids through invaluable.co.uk attract a charge of 5% in addition to the Wallis & Wallis buyer’s premium of 20%.
-Including VAT, all bids placed through them will therefore attract a total charge of 30% on the hammer price.
+In the case of invaluable this shows a reduction in commission to 3% from 5%.